gemlorg/studies/fourth-year/compiling-languages/latte/README.md

 ## Overview

-This project implements a compiler with a focus on modularity and extensibility.
-It is written in **Haskell** and structured to facilitate both front-end and back-end development.
-The implementation adheres to course requirements, targeting both **LLVM IR** and **x86_64 assembly** for code generation.
+This project implements a compiler, for the Latte language, the executale compiles the source code to x86 assembly, using llvm as an IR for better optimisation.

+None of the extensions are currently implemented, but if they will be, it would be mentioned in the README file
 ## Directory Structure

 - **`src/`**: Contains the source code for the project, organized into key components:
-  - `Common/`: Shared utilities and data structures.
+  - `Common/`: Shared utilities and exceptions logic.
   - `Compiler/`: Main compiler logic.
-  - `Grammar/`: Grammar definitions and parsers.
+  - `Grammar/`: Grammar definition and parsers.
-  - `Typechecker/`: Semantic analysis for type checking.
+  - `Typechecker/`: Front-end.
-  - `latc_x86_64.hs`: The entry point for the x86_64 back-end.
+  - `latc_x86_64.hs`: The main file.
 - **`tests/`**: Contains test scripts and programs for validating the compiler's functionality.
-- **`Makefile`**: Build system for compiling the project and managing dependencies.

 ## Compilation and Testing